gruntwork-io/boilerplate/_docs/README.md

 If a variable `foo` is defined with different default values in each of these templates, the last value takes precedence.
 Hooks and dependencies are also processed following this same convention.
 Included files can themselves include files, and the ordering is preserved.

-However, and included file cannot include itself as this would result in an infinite loop.
+**WARNING: An included file should not include itself, nor should included files include each other, as this would result in an infinite loop!
+Boilerplate attempts a naive method of detecting this condition, but detection is imperfect.**

 #### Templates